derornos/fan-made-content/README.md

 _However_, content that violates these database rules may still be added to your local instance and is permitted for personal use.

 [^1]: Depending on context, nudity itself may be acceptable.

+## Instructions

+1. Create your cards in Strange Eons.
+2. Use the Zoop plugin to export the content, following [these instructions](https://mickeytheq.github.io/ZoopDocs/carddatabaseexport/CardDatabaseExport.html) to prepare it as necessary.
+3. Create a pull request with the content in this repository, adding the generated JSON file to the `./projects` folder.